golf instruction rotary swing forum golf equipment golf instruction free beginner golf tips one plane golf swing rotary golf swing instruction

 tiger woods address position

 From the address position, we're practically identical, so much so, that in the overlay on the left you can't even tell us apart.
 Heck, I'm even wearing a Nike hat.
 Looks like all systems are go for takeoff.
+The main difference you can note is that my left shoulder is "hiked up", out of the box in Rotary Swing terms.
+This is not a good position to be in and will come into play later on.

 2. Tiger Woods - Chuck Quinton Takeaway